-Successful completion will enable you to continue your studies in the Advanced Diploma of Cyber Security, or in a Diploma, Advanced Diploma or Degree in the discipline of information technology or security.
+Successful completion of our cyber security course enables you to continue your studies in the Advanced Diploma of Cyber Security or in a diploma, advanced diploma or degree in information technology or security.

 This course is government accredited and has national recognition

 The qualification is aligned with the Australian Qualification Framework (AQF) level 4

 |Annual Service Fee||$166|

 Retain Course Items are purchased once by the student prior to commencing.
 Those items then become the property of the student.
 Fees listed are at 2022 rates and may increase annually over the duration of delivery.
 The student tuition fees listed are subject to change given individual circumstances at enrolment.
 For more information please contact our Course Advisors on 1300 BOX HILL.

 You need to complete 10 core units and 6 elective units to gain this qualification

 This unit provides introductory knowledge and skills to recognize threats, risks and vulnerabilities to cyber security in an organisation.
 It includes the threats an organisation encompasses such as networks, machines, applications, data, users and infrastructure.
 The unit also covers an introduction to common cyber security attack mechanisms and an introduction to identity and threat management as well as security issues surrounding Internet of Things (IOT) devices.
 Finally, the unit introduces the implementation of tools and systems an organisation can use to protect from cyber-attacks.